FPGA-Research-Manchester/fos/compilation_flow/pr_flow/README.md

    - `cd fos/compilation_flow/pr_flow/module/module_32bit`
 3. Start the automodule script agains the solution data json
    - `./automodule.py <path_to_hls_project>/<hls_solution>/<hls_solution>_data.json <shell name>`
+   - For example, if the hls solution is in `~/vecadd/` and the solution name is `solution1`and you want use to U-96 shell with 32 bit interface:
+     - `./automodule.py ~/vec_add/solution1/solution1_data.json u96_32`
    - Available shell names currently are: u96_32, u96_128, zucl_stc
-   - For example, if the hls solution is in `~/vecadd/` and the solution name is `solution1`and you want use U-96 shell with 32 bit interface:
-     - `./automodule.py ~/vec_add/solution1/solution1_data.json u96_32`
    - You can use `./automodule.py -h` for complete set of parameters available

 ### Common Problems